bodeneinheit/QueueApp/README.md

 # QueueApp
-simple node.js website with synced queue
+A simple Node.js Website with Synced Queue System